 7.3D.1 Introduction

-The timing advance is initiated by ATG UE configured with only PCell.
+The timing advance is initiated by to ATG UE configured with only PCell.
 The timing advance can be adjusted with MAC message that implies the adjustment of the timing advance, as defined in clause 5.2 of TS 38.321 [7].

 7.3D.2 Requirements